The Project

 • Ground Conditions

-We would welcome your views on our proposed approach and would be happy to discuss with you any environmental ideas, local initiatives or environmental information you may hold for the project area that could assist with the evolution of the project, our understanding of the baseline environment and assessment of the effects of the proposal on the environment.
+Although our Stage Two consultation has now closed, we continue to welcome any environmental ideas, local initiatives or environmental information you may hold for the project area that could assist with the evolution of the project, our understanding of the baseline environment and assessment of the effects of the proposal on the environment.